sarasm93/studio-dancers/README.md

 - HTML: [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)
 - CSS: [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)

-!!!!!!!!!!!!!!!!!!!!!

-!!!!!!!!!!!!!!!!!!!!!!!
+When validating classes.html there was errors regarding missing elements for the table.
+It also gave a warning regarding that sections should have headings.
+The code was missing some `<tr>` and `</tr>` elements which were added to solve the errors, and `<h2>` and `<h3>` elements were added to the sections.

+When validating signup.html there was an error about a label in the form, saying "the value of the for-attribute of the label element must be the ID of a non-hidden form control".
+I had used a for-attribute that didn´t match the ID on the input element.
+I changed the for-attribute to match the ID and the error was solved.
+The validation also gave a warning about the usage of a caption element.
+The caption element was removed as I realised it was wrongly used on a form element.
+This solved the error.

+When validating style.css there were four warnings saying that font family names that contain spaces must be entered in quotation marks.
+I noticed quotations marks were missing for the montserrat subrayada and roboto condensed fonts and added this to solve the warning.

-The deployed site returns no errors.
+The deployed site returns no errors when validated.

 I also checked the accessibility of the site with Lighthouse in DevTools.
 The results for the final page is shown below.
 The first time I checked the accessibility, the score was lower than shown below.
 I increased the score by using compressed images that made the site load faster.
-I also added aria-labels to the images on the classes page.
+I also added aria-labels to the images on the classes page and the logo and navigation bar.

 ![Lighthouse testing score](INFOOOOOOGGGAA RÄTTTT LÄNK när du deployat)!!!!!!!!!!!!!!!!!!!!!!!!!!